• Skip to primary navigation

 A collage of 4 images showing steps to cook the fish in a curry sauce.

 After 10 minutes, remove the lid and stir the sauce.
-If it is too thick, you can add another 1/2 cup of water (image 1), but don’t let the sauce become too runny.
+If it is too thick, you can add another ½ cup of water (image 1), but don't let the sauce become too runny.
 The fish will release moisture as it steams and this will add to the sauce.

 Cut the fish into bite-sized portions (image 2) and then arrange on top of the sauce (image 3).

-Stir the fish into the curry sauce to coat all the pieces, then transfer to a serving dish and serve with a bowl of white rice or slices naan bread.
+Stir the fish into the curry sauce to coat all the pieces, then transfer to a serving dish and serve with a bowl of white rice or slices of naan bread.

 Fish curry in a balti dish.

-Can I freeze fish curry
+Can I freeze fish curry?

 To use, allow the fish curry to defrost in the refrigerator and then reheat in the microwave or in a saucepan until piping hot.
 Do not overcook.